Why we need them back in our Diet

 One way would be to add bitter greens into your salads, organic chicory, dandelion, arugula, radicchio.
 Bitter tasting roots, such as dandelion or burdock, can also be included in stir-fries or soups.
 But in today’s busy life the most convenient way is to use a bitters tincture – several sprays into your mouth, or a dropperful right under your tongue or in in a little water.

 At Southern Botanicals we stock the finest specialty organic bitters.
-The product line has several flavors: Original, Maple, Citrus, and Healthy Liver.
+The product line has several flavors: Original Bitters, Citrus Bitters, Cider Vinegar Bitters, Healthy Liver Bitters and Calm Tummy Bitters (good for pregnant women).
 All are certified organic with ingredients sourced domestically, from small farms whenever possible.
 Some of the extract ingredients include the following:

 Dandelion Root and Leaf (Taraxacum officinale), Artichoke leaf, Angelica Root (Angelica archangelica), Burdock Root (Arctium lappa), Yellow Dock Root (Rumex crispus), Gentian Root (Gentiana lutea), Orange Peel (Citrus aurantium), Fennel Seed (Foeniculum vulgare), Ginger Root (Zingiber officinale), Organic Essential Oils